What Causes Most Rear-End Accidents in St. Louis?

 • Back Injury – Occurring almost as frequently as neck injuries, back strains and sprains are common in rear-end collisions and often require medical attention.
 In more severe cases, rear-end collisions can cause slipped or herniated discs, spinal fractures, and compression fractures.
 Signs that an individual is suffering from one or more back injuries after a motor vehicle collision can include muscle spasms, burning pain, stiffness, sharp pain, discomfort when walking or standing, and tingling or numbness.

-• Bone Fracture – Some of the most common bone fractures that occur during rear-end collisions include arm fractures, wrist fractures, back fractures, collarbone fractures, and rib fractures.
+• Bone Fracture – Some of the most common bone fractures that occur during rear-end collisions include arm fractures, wrist fractures, back fractures, collarbone fractures, rib fractures, and shoulder injuries (such as rotator cuff tears).
 For example, because of the collarbone’s delicate nature, the force with which a person’s body travels forward after a rear-end collision puts immense pressure against the shoulder and seatbelt, and this may cause bone breakage.
 Additionally, because a motorist will have his/her hand on the steering wheel at the time of impact, wrist fractures often result due to the momentum of the driver’s body pressing against the steering wheel.

 • Brain Injury – A concussion can be caused by a rear-end collision.
 A concussion is a type of traumatic brain injury (TBI) that occurs when the head is hit or jolted, causing the brain to move within the skull.
 In a rear-end collision, the sudden jolt of the head and neck can cause the brain to hit the inside of the skull, resulting in a concussion.
 Someone injured in this manner will experience headaches, dizziness, nausea, confusion, sensitivity to light or noise, and memory loss.